James Cherkoff helps companies, agencies and brands create digital marketing plans that focus on real business outcomes.

-James speaks at conferences and events around the world including: MIT MediaLab and the University of Delaware in the US; Reboot in Denmark; PICNIC in Holland; NESTA in London; the University of Edinburgh Business School; the Danish Institute of Technology; GDI Zurich; Durham Business School; the Vienna Tourist Conference; and professional services organisations such as the IAB, the Investor Relations Society, the Institute of Practitioners In Advertising and the Market Research Society.
+James speaks at conferences and events around the world including: MIT MediaLab and the University of Delaware in the US; Reboot in Denmark; HURA in Croatia; PICNIC in Holland; NESTA in London; the University of Edinburgh Business School; the Danish Institute of Technology; GDI Zurich; Durham Business School; the Vienna Tourist Conference; and professional services organisations such as the IAB, the Investor Relations Society, the Institute of Practitioners In Advertising the Market Research Society and the CIM.

 James writes the blog Modern Marketing, a well-regarded strategic marketing blog that was selected by the British Library for its Web Archive and by The Guardian to be part of its Select Marketing Network.

 You can also hear him on BBC Radio 4 discussing the early days of blogging.

 James was named as a Thought-Leader in Research Magazine's '50 To Watch' and is a Course Director at the Chartered Institute of Marketing.

 He spent the first part of his career at global marketing consultancy Burson-Marsteller.
 There he managed programmes for Unilever, Philip Morris and Accenture, to which he was seconded as part of the European marketing team.